Calling on civil activists across the globe to be the voice of suffering Iranian teachers, particularly those behind bars

 18

-Released after spending his conviction but now facing other charges
+Released after spending his conviction but now facing

 2 years of imprisonment